urpylka/autocopter/README.md

 # Autocopter

 Autocopter allow control your APM compatible copter with Telegram messenger.
+You can see how that works on [youtube](https://youtu.be/CE9x4rPizvQ) (russian audio).

 This software must be running on companion computer connected to APM using Serial (USB), TCP or UDP.
 Recommended embedded platform is Raspberry Pi.